BNSC1/android-notes/README.md

 Polymorphism: passing different parameters have different behaviors

-Abstraction: abstracting away the implementation details of a class and only presenting a clean, easy-to-use interface via the class’s member functions
+Abstraction: exposes only what the object does e.g. abstract class and interface

-Encapsulation: hides data from unnecessary access, expose only necessary data/functions
+Encapsulation: hides away implementation detail e.g. private, protected

 Inheritance: inherit behaviors and info of the superclass

+Database: an organized collection of data that is stored electronically

 # DB